Spanish Guitar CHARACTERISTICS: History, Strings, Sizes and their DIFFERENCES with respect to the Flamenco Guitar and the Acoustic Guitar.

 It is impossible to talk about the development of the classical guitar without mentioning Andrés Segovia, the instrumentalist responsible for the acceptance of the Spanish guitar as a concert instrument for classical music.

-So is no coincidence that the classical concert guitar is called a Spanish guitar.
-It is a name that has been adopted on its own merits and is indisputable.
+So it is no coincidence that the classical concert guitar is called the Spanish guitar.
+It is a name adopted on its own indisputable merits.

 Woods, Strings and Sizes of the Spanish Guitar